ramya-ram/perturb-training/README.md

 	Make sure you download the Java code base, which should have source files as well as input files (predefined cases, offline learning values) and data (pictures used for the GUI).

 	For running robot experiments, you will need an Ubuntu machine with ROS installed (I use VMWare Workstation to have an Ubuntu virtual box on my Windows machine)
+	On my virtual machine, I have the humanExperiments/ROS/local unzipped folder located at /home/local in Ubuntu I have the humanExperiments/ROS/sandbox unzipped folder located at /home/fuerte_workspace/sandbox (this sandbox folder is what the ROS tutorials had me create when I went through them)

 	You will also need the Arduino environment installed to control the lights using the code (represents different intensities of fires)
-	Finally, you will need Google Web Speech Recognition: go to http://www.google.com/intl/en/chrome/demos/speech.html and Download the ROS code and the Arduino hardware code from the code base.
-	To capture human speech input, download the google web speech recognition code.
+	You can connect your laptop to an Arduino using a serial cable and upload humanExperiments/Arduino/LightUpFires.ino to the Arduino so it has the code to accordingly light up the LEDs

+	Finally you'll need Google Web Speech Recognition.
+Install Jetty.
+On my Windows machine, I have the humanExperiments/GoogleWebSpeech/test unzipped folder located at jetty/webapps/test/.

-	You will need to add to add some external jars to your project: RXTXCommJar for Arduino, all jars in jetty/lib and jetty/lib/websocket.
+	You will need to add to add some external jars to your project in Eclipse: all jars in lib/.

 * How to run:

-	There are multiple options for running the code, all displayed at the top of Main.java:
+	There are multiple options for running the code, all displayed at the top of Main.java.
+Set Main.INPUT to be one of these options.
-		-SIMULATION: Use if you want to run simulation runs on the computer (no human involved).
-		It will give you three files for the reward, specified in Constants.java (rewardAdaPTName, rewardPRQLName, rewardQLearningName) gained from perturbation teams using AdaPT, perturbation teams using PRQL, and Q-learning from scratch respectively.
-		PRQL is run with an empty value function and then is also seeded with value functions from each of the training tasks (so we can evaluate how PRQL performs with good and bad priors).
-		We evaluate all of the algorithms given limited simulation time.

 		-SIMULATION_HUMAN_TRAIN_TEST: Use if you want to run human subject experiments in which humans work with a simulated robot/agent for BOTH the training and testing phase.
 		A GUI will pop up, and then in the console, you will be prompted for the participant's ID and then for the participant's condition (BH - perturbation AdaPT, BQ - perturbation Q-learning, PQ - procedural using Q-learning)
 		It will give you a folder with the participant's ID located in the directory indicated by participantDir, as specified in Constants.java.